5 Mortgage Origination Industry Trends to Follow

-Generally, prediction posts for the mortgage market opine on the direction of interest rates and inventory availability: this is not one of those posts.
-In fact, this is not really a set of predictions, but rather observations of trends, which will likely progress whether rates go up or down, or the economy grows or stagnates.
+Generally, mortgage market predictions opine on the direction of interest rates and inventory availability.
+However, these are not those types of industry predictions.
+In fact, this is not really a set of predictions for the market, but rather observations of mortgage industry trends, which will likely progress whether rates go up or down, or the economy grows or stagnates.

-Here are five trends in the mortgage origination industry with observations on why they will continue, perhaps on an accelerated path.
+Below are five mortgage origination industry trends with observations on why they will continue, perhaps on an accelerated path.

 1. More depository lenders will enter the non-QM market, either through expanded offerings or acquisition.